Bethlehem, South Africa: Road

-Bethlehem is located on the N5 to the provincial capital Bloemfontein via Senekal and Winburg to the N1.
-Other roads in the town are R76 to Kroonstad (north-west) and the R26 to Reitz and Fouriesburg (north-east and south) respectively, and just outside the town, the R712 and R714 to Clarens (south) and Warden (east) respectively.
+Bethlehem is located on the N5, which connects to Senekal, Winburg and Bloemfontein (via the N1) in the west and Harrismith in the east.
+The R76 connects to Kroonstad to the north-west.
+The R26 connects to Reitz in the north-east and Fouriesburg in the south.
+The R712 connects to Clarens to the south and the R714 connects to Warden to the east.

 Rail

 Bethlehem is located on the main railway line between Bloemfontein and Durban.
 This railway line transports passengers and freight.

 Air

 Bethlehem is served by a small airport (Bethlehem Airport) with chartered daily flights to Bloemfontein and Johannesburg.

 Bethlehem Airshow Fire Disaster

 On 7 September 2024 a fire broke out at Bethlehem Air show 2024 destroying 30 vehicles.
 The incident occurred at the Bethlehem Airfield when a spectator left a burning coal unattended.
 The Democratic Alliance in the Free State accused the Dihlabeng municipality of negligence.

 Coats of arms

 Municipal (1)

 By 1931, the municipal council had assumed a coat of arms.
 The arms were registered with the Orange Free State Provincial Administration in October 1958.

 The arms were: Party per chevron Azure and Gules, a chevron Or, in chief between two springboks couped at the neck respecting each other, proper, a mullet of the third, and in base three maize cobs, the outer ones pilewise, all proper.
 In layman's terms, the shield depicted a golden chevron between a gold star and two springboks' head on a blue background, and three maize cobs on a red background.